percona/pmm-doc/docs/percona-monitoring-and-management-doc-template.md

 ## Installing/Configuring/Using feature_name

+!!! note alert alert-primary "Note"
-1. Replace **feature_name_ with the name of the feature.
+    Replace **feature_name** with the name of the feature.

-2. Step by step instructions to install/confiigure/use the feature.
+use numbered list to provide step by step instructions to install/confiigure/use the feature.
 Use just one instruction per step for clarity.

  Use images (if required)